Kabaddi: Kabaddi Masters

+Domestic competitions

 Pro Kabaddi League

 The Pro Kabaddi League was established in 2014.
-The league modeled its business upon that of the Indian Premier League of Twenty20 cricket, with a large focus on marketing, the backing of local broadcaster Star Sports, and changes to the sport's rules and its presentation to make it more suitable for a television audience.
+The league modeled its business upon that of the Indian Premier League of Twenty20 cricket, with a large focus on marketing, the backing of local broadcaster Star Sports.
 The Pro Kabaddi League quickly became a ratings success on Indian television; the 2014 season was watched by at least 435 million viewers over the course of the season, and the inaugural championship match was seen by 98.6 million viewers.

+Bengal Warriors, Bengaluru Bulls, Patna Pirates, Tamil Thalaivas, UP Yoddhas, Gujrat Giants, Haryana Steelers, Puneri Paltan, U Mumba, Jaipur Pink Panthers, Dabang Delhi KC, and Telugu Titans are the 12 teams that play in the Pro Kabaddi League.

+The organisers of the Pro Kabaddi League change the sport's rules and its presentation to make it more suitable for a television audience.
+All players in the league must be strictly under 85 kg in weight.
+When the raider scores 10 or more raid points in a single match, it is called a super 10, and they earn an extra point.
+If the defender successfully manages to tackle the five raiders in a single game, it is a high 5, and the team will be awarded one extra point.

 Additional rules are used in the Pro Kabaddi League to encourage scoring: when a defensive side has three or fewer players remaining, tackles are worth two points instead of one.
-Furthermore, if a team performs two empty raids in a row, the next raider must score a point, or else they will be declared out and the opposing team will score a point.
+Furthermore, if a team performs two empty raids in a row, the next raider must score a point ("do-or-die raid"), or else they will be declared out and the opposing team will score a point.

 Indo International Premier Kabaddi League

-The inaugural edition of the IIPKL was on 13 May at Pune, India.
+The inaugural edition of the IIPKL was on 13 May 2019 at Pune, India.
 The title for the inaugural season was won by the Bangalore Rhinos.